musco-ai/musco-pytorch/README.md

 # ![](https://user-images.githubusercontent.com/11778655/66068156-bef1a880-e555-11e9-8d26-094071133a11.png) MUSCO: Multi-Stage COmpression of neural networks

-This repository contains supplementary code for the paper [MUSCO: Multi-Stage COmpression of neural networks](https://arxiv.org/pdf/1903.09973.pdf).
+This repository contains supplementary code for the paper [Automated Multi-Stage Compression of Neural Networks](http://openaccess.thecvf.com/content_ICCVW_2019/html/LPCV/Gusak_Automated_Multi-Stage_Compression_of_Neural_Networks_ICCVW_2019_paper.html).
 It demonstrates how a neural network with convolutional and fully connected layers can be compressed using iterative tensor decomposition of weight tensors.

 ## Requirements